HydroSausager/PyMailSniper/README.md

 As you may know, `pass the hash` works with NTLM hashes, so, first we need to force using NTLM for connection with `-nt` flag.

 To do `pass the hash`, just use your NTLM hash in LM:NT format instead of regular password which matches `^[a-fA-F\d]{32}:[a-fA-F\d]{32}$` regex.
+(You can fill LM part any 32 hex chars)

 This technique will work with any code, which uses ntlm-auth (Exchangelib, requests-ntlm and etc)